solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 ## Enhanced fan-out

-Instead of sharing the throughput of 2 MB per second per shard with other consumers, _enhanced fan-out_ is an “elite” way to read from the stream, where each custom consumer will have its own **dedicated throughput** of up to 2 MB per second per shard.
+Instead of sharing the throughput of 2 MB per second per shard with other consumers, _enhanced fan-out_ is an “elite” way to read from a stream, where each custom consumer will have its own **dedicated throughput** of up to 2 MB per second per shard.
 In fact, as of today, you can have [up to 20](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html) such “elite” consumers attached to a single stream!

 Although direct integrations with _EMR_, _Kinesis Firehose_, or _Analytics_ can only use the shared throughput, the great news is that you can use enhanced fan-out with your custom consumers.
 In consumer applications using KCL, enabling enhanced fan-out is just a matter of configuration.
 With custom consumers using either AWS SDK or _AWS Lambda_ you need to create a so-called **enhanced stream consumer** first.